csynbiosysIBioEUoE/BOMBs.jl/README.md

                       /__________/  /_________/  /__ /          \___\  \__________\  \_________\

-BOMBS is a simulation and optimisation package for Julia (http://julialang.org/) to make ODE model simulations and design of experiments simpler in the field of Biology (but potentially applied to others).
+BOMBS (Bayesian Optimisation of Models for Biological Systems) is a simulation and optimisation package for Julia (http://julialang.org/) to make ODE model simulations and design of experiments simpler in the field of Biology (but potentially applied to others).
 The package is designed to allow the user simulate an ODE model with external inputs, generate pseudo-data, estimate model parameters (Maximum Likelihood Estimation and Bayesian Inference) and design optimal experiments for model selection and calibration in a simple and general way.
 Advanced programming skills are not required, just make sure to know how to use dictionaries in Julia (https://docs.julialang.org/en/v1/base/collections/#Dictionaries).

 ## Installation
 ```julia